BohdanKoleiko/HamaHs/README.md

 - 👋 Hi, I’m Bohdan
-- 👀 I’m interested in learn something new for example Python, JS, CSS, HTML and more.
+- I like studying so do it all the time.
-- 🌱 I’m currently learning CSS, HTML and JS.
+- I’m currently learning everything I need to work as a frontend developer and already have started to learn JS.
+- I already know HTML, CSS, Bootstrap, gulp, Figma.
-- 💞️ I’m looking to collaborate on new team or company.
+- I’m looking to collaborate on new team or company.
 - 📫 How to reach me?
-You can write me a massage in Telegram @HamaHss
+You can write me a massage in Telegram @HamaHss or email: bogdankol@icloud.com

 <!---
 HamaHs/HamaHs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.